Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 - essential in obtaining information
 - they already process known, published information
 - types
-	- encyclopedias
+	- encyclopaedias
 		- they present the knowledge they discuss
-		- the different concepts are proccesed in it
+		- the different concepts are processed in it
 		- each concept is processed with scientific rigor
-		- provides literature on the subject
-		- it's content is usually ordered alphabetically
+		- it's content is usually ordered alphabetically, or by topic
 	- lexicons
 		- gives a short, concise, and professional explanation of words and expressions usually on a large scale.
 		- contents are usually presented in alphabetical order
 	- dictionary
-		- definitions and explainations of words, usually in one language.
+		- definitions and explanations of words, usually in one language.
-		- could be a dictionary between two languages, callled linguistic dictonary
+		- could be a dictionary between two languages, called linguistic dictionary
 		- usually ordered alphabetically.
 	- repository
 		- a place where things are stored and can be found